AndreasHeger/CGATReport/doc/GalleryGGPlot.rst

 .. report:: Tutorial5.ExpressionLevel
    :render: ggplot
-   :aes: 'expression', color='track'
+   :aes: 'value', color='track'
    :geom: geom_histogram()
    :layout: column-2

-   A histogram plot
+   :width: 300

+   A histogram plot.
+Each track is plotted in a separate plot.

 .. report:: Tutorial5.ExpressionLevel
    :render: ggplot
-   :aes: 'expression', color='track'
+   :aes: 'value', color='track'
    :geom: geom_histogram()
    :layout: column-2
    :groupby: all
+   :width: 300

-   A histogram plot, all data grouped.
+   A histogram plot, all data grouped so that they are plotted in the same plot.

 Options
 -------